 There are three versions of the Steam Deck you can preorder via the Steam store.

-The only difference in specs between the three is the amount of storage.
-It starts at 64GB (enough for a small handful of games) and runs up to 512GB (can fit a very solid library).
+The only difference in specs between the three is the amount of storage each contains.
+It starts at 64GB (enough for a handful of games) and runs up to 512GB (which could store a very diverse library).

 - Steam Deck 64GB (eMMC SSD): $329 USD